skwidz/LibraryServer/README.md

 A Server built for the jobberLibrary project
-Build on with node, express on mongo
+Build on with node and express on a mongoDb